ADA-research/Sparkle/CONTRIBUTING.md

 When releasing a new version (including bugfix versions) of Sparkle to the `main` branch, the protocol below should be followed.
 First the checks should be performed.
 If at any step anything fails, it should first be fixed and then ALL checks should be performed again from scratch, starting from point 1.

 ### Checks
 1. Freshly install the conda environment.
 Remove the old one with `conda env remove -n sparkle` and create it again with `conda env create -f environment.yml` or with `conda env create -f dev-env.yml`.
-In principle, these environments are equal except that the dev-env has a few extra libs to run pytests and flake8.
+In principle, these environments are equal except that the dev-env has a few extra libs to run pytests and ruff.
-2. Make sure the code style rules pass by running `flake8` (make sure the `sparkle` conda environment is installed and active).
+2. Make sure the code style rules pass by running `ruff` (make sure the `sparkle` conda environment is installed and active).
 3. Make sure the unit tests pass by running `pytest` (make sure the `sparkle` conda environment is installed and active).
 You can combine this step and the next step by running `pytest --all`.
 4. Make sure the integration tests pass by running `pytest --integration` (make sure the `sparkle` conda environment is installed and active).
 5. Make sure the examples in `Examples/` execute correctly (all `.sh` files).